| Search |

 QCM200 Quartz Crystal Microbalance

-| The QCM200 Quartz Crystal Microbalance measures mass and viscosity in processes occurring at or near surfaces, or within thin films.
-This system includes a controller, crystal oscillator electronics, crystal holder, three quartz crystals, and Windows / Mac software. |
+The QCM200 Quartz Crystal Microbalance measures mass and viscosity in processes occurring at or near surfaces, or within thin films.
+This system includes a controller, crystal oscillator electronics, crystal holder, three quartz crystals, and Windows software.

 QCM200 Quartz Crystal Microbalance

 The QCM200 Quartz Crystal Microbalance measures mass and viscosity in processes occurring at or near surfaces, or within thin films.
-This system includes a controller, crystal oscillator electronics, crystal holder, three quartz crystals, and Windows / Mac software.
+This system includes a controller, crystal oscillator electronics, crystal holder, three quartz crystals, and Windows software.

 The instrument reads the resonant frequency and resistance of a 5 MHz, AT-cut quartz crystal.
 The resonant frequency changes as a linear function of the mass of material deposited on the crystal surface.
 The resistance at resonance changes with the viscosity / elasticity of the material (film or liquid) in contact with the crystal surface.